eugenielai/eugenielai.github.io/README.md

-I'm a senior undergraduate student in the Combined Major of Business and Computer Science (BUCS) program at the University of British Columbia (UBC) Sauder School of Business.
-I'm a research assistant at the [UBC Data Management and Mining Lab], supervised by [Dr. Rachel Pottinger] since Spring 2019.
-In Summer 2019, I was supervised by [Dr. Raymond Ng] in the [UBC Data Science for Social Good (DSSG) program].
+I'm a senior undergraduate student in the Combined Major of Business and Computer Science (BUCS) program at the University of British Columbia (UBC).
+I have been working with [Dr. Rachel Pottinger] since Spring 2019 and was previously advised by [Dr. Raymond Ng].

 My current research focuses on databases while applying concepts of visualization and machine learning to help users interact with and make sense of data.
 Today, database systems provide a vital infrastructure for users to access high volumes of data in a variety of applications.
 However, both field-specific and database-related expertise are required for a user to interact with such database applications.
 Seeing the user-database barriers sparks my urge to centre my work around the theme of facilitating user interaction with databases, especially in knowledge exploration.